-The HEARRING group agreed that background information should be made available about the variables known to affect post-implantation performances [4].
-The child's gender and date of birth; implant information; if applicable, the presence of multiple disabilities or medical issues; mode of communication; linguistic environment (monolingual vs. bilingual); rehabilitation and school information; aetiology of hearing loss; onset of hearing loss in each ear; and the type of hearing device used are indispensable for monitoring the child's progress and allow for direct comparisons within multi-center research studies.
-Moreover, as shown in the case example in table 2, the inclusion of test dates is required to provide accurate information about the chronological age and the hearing age of 84 the child at each of the different test intervals.
+The HEARRING group agreed that background information should be made available about the variables known to affect post-implantation performances (5).
+The child's gender and date of birth; implant information; if applicable, the presence of multiple disabilities or medical issues; mode of communication; linguistic environment (monolingual vs. bilingual); rehabilitation and school information; etiology of hearing loss; onset of hearing loss in each ear; and the type of hearing device used are indispensable for monitoring the child's progress and allow for direct comparisons within multi-center research studies.
+Moreover, as shown in the case example in Table 3, the inclusion of test dates is required to provide accurate information about the chronological age and the hearing age of the child at each of the different test intervals.
+Table 3.
+Minimal background information for the interpretation of the minimal outcome measurements for the case example